ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 rm -rf node_modules && yarn install && yarn run build
 ```

-That's it!
+This is it!
 Your editor is updated and now you can focus on adjusting your custom solutions (if needed).
 If you use real-time collaboration, you should check the next section.

 ### Real-time collaboration

 While using real-time collaboration it is important to remember about preparing existing documents for the updated editor.
-Basically, it is not possible to join the document that was created with a CKEditor 5 version different than the one used by the client.
+Basically, it is not possible to join the document that was created with a CKEditor&nbsp;5 version different than the one used by the client.
 For example, imagine a situation when the document has been initialized with the editor version 30.0.0 and after the update, a user connects to this document with the editor version 31.0.0.
 In such a case, an error about an incompatible engine version will be thrown.

 A collaboration session will be removed 24 hours after the last user disconnects.
 You can also manually [flush](https://help.cke-cs.com/api/v4/docs#tag/Collaboration/paths/~1collaborations~1{document_id}/delete) any existing collaboration sessions using the {@link @cs developer-resources/apis/overview Cloud Services REST API}.
 After the collaboration session removal, users will be able to connect to the documents using a new editor.

 <info-box>
-	If you are using Collaboration Server On-premises, it is recommended to keep it updated at all times, just like CKEditor 5.
-Our collaboration features are strongly linked with Cloud Services, so it is important to keep compatibility between On-premises and CKEditor 5.
+	If you are using Collaboration Server On-premises, it is recommended to keep it updated at all times, just like CKEditor&nbsp;5.
+Our collaboration features are strongly linked with Cloud Services, so it is important to keep compatibility between On-premises and CKEditor&nbsp;5.
 </info-box>